robertbozsik/moods-of-berlin/README.md

 # moods-of-berlin

 This web App was submitted as a final project during the Ironhack Bootcamp for Web Development in Berlin.\
-It was made with Node.js, Express.js, Passport.js, MongoDB, React.js, Mapbox and it is deployed to Heroku.
+It was made with MongoDB, Express.js, React.js, Node.js, Passport.js.
+APIs used: Mapbox and Cloudinary.
+The app is deployed to Heroku.

 # Task:

-A working web application should be developed from scratch in 9 days.
+Creating a single-page Web application using the MERN stack (MongoDB, Express, React & Node.js) from scratch within 11 days.

 # Project details:

 The app implements an Yelp-like approach for users who like to discover places in Berlin but are specially interested in what kind of emotions/moods users connect with their recommendations.\
-The mood categories and their representation are inspired by the theories of the psychologist Robert Plutchik's.\
+The mood categories and their representation are inspired by the theories of the psychologist Robert Plutchik's.
-Introduction page User dashboard

 # Quick start:

-Sign up and login\
+Sign up.\
 See a list of places that others have already added.\
-The places can be filtered by mood/colors.\
+The places can be filtered by moods/colors.\
 The places are displayed on a map with colored markers.\
 The user can add an own place, describe it and mark his/her mood.\
 The owner can add edit and delete his/her own places.